 Rather than attempting to balance these two objects like an Industrial Revolution era factory owner trying to work out whether letting his employees sleep for 6 hours or 8 hours will provide better results for him, I prefer to think of the challenge (and it definitely is a challenge) as one of maximising what you can do for your employees.

-We have a simple system, there are 5 categories – Loyalty, Leadership, Trust, Collaboration and Wellbeing, and in our eyes these are not to be balanced, they are to be made the best you can realistically make them.
+We have a simple system, there are 6 categories – Loyalty, Leadership, Trust, Collaboration, Personal Wellbeing, and Professional Wellbeing.
+In our eyes these are not to be balanced, they are to be made the best you can realistically make them.

 Increasing transparency within a company has fantastic effects on staff retention, productivity and collaboration, yet it costs nothing.
 The same goes for good Target Setting.
 Others can have direct costs, increasing the social aspect of your workforce may require fronting the bar tab a couple of times, but often you’ll be surprised at how when this ball is kicked rolling, it tends to gather its own speed and soon enough your employee social life will be almost self perpetuating.